 It is best if you don’t feel threatened by their success or extra effort.
 Showing them that you are content and self-sufficient usually makes them lose interest in you as a contender.
-You ca remain in your comfort zone and treat them in a friendly manner every time you cross paths.
-When they realize you are not challenging them they tend to relax around you and may even establish a healthy relationship with you.
+You can remain in your comfort zone and treat them in a friendly manner every time you cross paths.
+When they realize you are not challenging them they tend to relax around you, they become not so difficult to handle, and may even establish a healthy relationship with you.

 Conceited — They are those who you always find in any conversation speaking only of themselves.
 They rarely ever care about the others around or their opinions.
 They feel great as long as the spotlight is on them throughout.
 Once the focus shifts they decide to move away to another place or to another person who would entertain them.
 They barely make time to give the other person/s an opportunity to share their views.